Mohamed-Motaz/RPC_Server_And_Client_In_Go/README.md

 # Simple RPC_Server_And_Client_In_Go

-# Created to play around with servers handling RPC rathen than RESTful servers
+# Created to play around with servers handling RPC rather than RESTful servers

 ### Prerequisites